K-Dense-AI/claude-skills-mcp/docs/api.md

 **Skill not found**:
 ```
 Skill 'xyz' not found.
-Please use search_skills to find valid skill names.
+Please use find_helpful_skills to find valid skill names.
 ```
-Solution: Use exact skill name from search_skills results.
+Solution: Use exact skill name from find_helpful_skills results.

 **Document not found**:
 ```